Coast Guard Propeller Safety PSA Response

 - Did the Coast Guard Discontinue a Controversial PSA Due to Industry Pressure?
 Ryan Erickson covers the pulling down of the PSA and cites our coverage and an email I sent him.
 So far, he is the only site other than ours and some “members only” sites to acknowledge USCG pulled the plug on the PSA.
 His post is dated 30 November 2010.
 Mr. Erickson has since moved his site to a new URL and these materials are no longer available online.
 We do have an archive of them.

 - Impact + Retention = Behavioral Change.
 Water Safety Journal.
 Newsletter of the National Water Safety Congress.
 October 2010.
 Vol.26.
 No.3.
 Page 7.
 USCG tells us what a great job the new “impact” video PSA is doing because it allows boaters to vicariously experience the consequences of irresponsible operation and high risk behaviors.
 The article was written by John Malatak, Chief Program Operations, U.S. Coast Guard Boating Safety Division.
 USCG tells us what a great job the Don’t Wreck Your Summer PSA video is doing in an October newsletter, then bowed to industry pressure and pulled it down in early November.
+The link to this article was no longer active by May 2016.

 Some Thoughts From Others